yezyilomo/state-pool/README.md

 })
 ```

-You can also return new state instead of changing state i.e
+You can also return a new state instead of changing it i.e
 ```js
 updateUser(function(user){
     return {